 Message from Budget Committee Chair: Supervisor Mark Farrell

-Members of the Board of Supervisors and the Mayor’s Office are currently meeting with members of the public and community organizations to obtain input on budget priorities, concerns and ideas.
-This website will provide information to guide community members through the budget process, including a schedule of Budget Town Hall meetings we will host throughout the city, public input opportunities at Board of Supervisors’ meetings, department budget presentations, and reports from the Budget & Legislative Analyst’s Office.
+This website will provide information to guide you through the budget process, including public input opportunities at Board of Supervisors’ meetings, department budget presentations and reports from the Budget & Legislative Analyst’s Office.
 As always, please feel free to contact my office as well.